 Some Lesser Known Facts About N. R. Narayana Murthy

-- In 1983, Infosys shifted its office to Bengaluru, Karnataka in 1983.
+- In 1983, Infosys shifted its office to Bengaluru, Karnataka.
 It was in 1984 that they got their first computer and a telephone line.

 - After having served as the CEO of Infosys for about 21 years, Murthy stepped down in 2002, giving away his post to Nandan Nilekani.
 Murthy went on to become chairman of the board, a post he quit in 2006.

-- In 2006, Time Magazine named him as one of the Asian heroes, along with the former Prime Minister Jawaharlal Nehru and Mahatma Gandhi, who brought about some revolutionary changes in the nation since its freedom in 1947.
+- In 2006, Time Magazine named him as one of the Asian heroes along with the former Prime Minister Jawaharlal Nehru and Mahatma Gandhi, who brought about some revolutionary changes in the nation since its freedom in 1947.